Research and development

 Mainly the subsidiary Socfin Research conducts the Group’s scientific research.
 Its goal is to achieve scientific innovation in the agronomic domain, focusing on both palm oil and rubber.
 Socfin Research works closely together with research institutes and various agronomic universities.

 Improvement and selection of oil palm seeds is one of the major challenges of our research.
 Our goal is to obtain the most productive and disease resistant oil palms, in order to optimize land use but also to reduce as much as possible sanitary control methods, as both have a huge impact on environmental preservation.
 Research is conducted in our 2 laboratories: Camseeds in Cameroon and Socfindo in Indonesia.
-To address the nutritional concerns of the Western consumer, research also focuses on oil quality, more specifically: the vitamin A and E levels and the saturated fat profile.

 Concerning rubber, Socfin Research collaborates with the Université Catholique de Louvain (UCL) on rubber phytosanitary issues to safeguard the trees by means of bio-protection techniques.
 By improving the natural mycorrhization of rubber tree roots, tree growth and lifespan are potentially increased while at the same time reducing the need for mineral fertilizers and pesticides.